Bite-Sized French for Beginners: Le verbe Être Premium class

 I might have dropped out of taking French in college.
 But if I stick with Carol, i'll be an expert in no time. (well, maybe not an expert) but I will learn French.

-I'm dedicated to helping busy learners progress in French and other areas of interest.
+I'm dedicated to helping busy learners progress in English, French and other areas of interest.
 I currently teach English for Academic Purposes to international students at our local university.

 Most of my teaching experience has been in the classroom as follows: